Human rights in Malaysia: Rights of refugees and asylum seekers

 Malaysia is not a party to the 1951 United Nations Convention Relating to the Status of Refugees and its 1967 Protocol, and it has no provision for the granting of asylum or refugee status or for protecting persons from being returned to countries where their lives are in danger.
 Nonetheless, Malaysia does co-operate with the United Nations Human Rights Council (UNHRC) by not deporting registered refugees whose resettlement in other nations is being arranged.
 Illegal immigrants and asylum seekers are held in immigration detention centres (IDCs).
 Since 2009, Malaysia has not deported persons carrying UNHRC refugee cards.
 Refugees may work but are not provided with access to education.
 Immigration officials used to be accused of trafficking IDC-held refugees to Thailand to be sold into slavery, but no such accusations were made in 2010.

 According to Amnesty International, officers of RELA (Ikatan Relawan Rakyat), a civilian volunteer force empowered to arrest migrants and refugees, "often extort money from migrants and refugees, and sometimes beat them."

+Refugee employment in Malaysia

+At present, refugees in Malaysia do not have the right to work.
+The Employment Act only applies to citizens and registered foreign employees.
+No foreign citizen can enter Malaysia validly without a valid Entry Permit, therefore refugees in Malaysia are not considered as a "foreign employee".

+Despite that, 60% of refugee adults in Malaysia are employed, and Rohingya refugees are already part of the workforce in industries that face labour shortages such as the service industry and the informal employment sector.

+A study by IDEAS Malaysia suggests that tax contribution would increase to RM50 million a year by 2024 if they were given the right to work.